kozmoz/atag-one-api/README.md

 atag-one.jar has two modes of operation; _Local_ and _Remote_.

-* Local mode; it connects directly to the thermostat within the local network.
+* In local mode; it connects directly to the thermostat within the local network.
-* Remote mode; it connects to the ATAG One portal.
+* In remote mode; it connects to the ATAG One portal.

 ### Local Mode